ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 ### Cold Start
 During the cold start the connection with the database is made.
-When your Lambda container is re-uses, the connection will also be re-used.
+When your Lambda container is reused, the connection will also be reused.
 That is, if you implemented it correctly.

 Below you see an example of a cold start for both the DynamoDB and MongoDB lambda.